• Skip to primary navigation

 Romaine Salad with Kale, Apples, and Cranberries

 Salads are a simple, fresh dish to add to any meal.
-Keep the Fall flavors going with pepitas, cranberries, and apples in this Romaine Salad tossed in a creamy, bright dressing.
+This Romaine Salad, tossed in a creamy, bright dressing, keeps the Fall flavors going with pepitas, cranberries, and apples.

 Kale and Brussels Sprouts Salad

-This Kale and Brussels Sprouts Salad is a great way to bring in those crunchy textures to your Thanksgiving meal tossed in a tangy dressing.
+This Kale and Brussels Sprouts Salad is a great way to add crunchy textures to your Thanksgiving meal.
+Tossed in a tangy dressing, it’s ready to serve.
 Add your favorite toppings!

 Kale Brussels Sprouts Salad